dorellang/insight/docs/docs/Layers/Grids/GridSelector.md

 A function that creates an specified grid type.

 #### `GridSelector( layer_params: Object, attr: Object, map: Object, assoc_layer: Object )`
-  Create the grid by type.
+  Creates the grid by type.